jbaysolutions/vue-grid-layout/README.md

     </grid-layout>
 ````

+* **layoutUpdatedEvent**

+    Layout updated event

-* Layout updated event: every time the layout has finished updating and positions of all grid-items are recalculated
+    Every time the layout has finished updating and positions of all grid-items are recalculated

 ```javascript
     layoutUpdatedEvent: function(newLayout){